 Responsible for Maintenance: Director of Student Success

-The mission of the Student Success Center at Richard Bland College of William & Mary is to ensure an exceptional student experience.
+The mission of the Student Success Center at Richard Bland College is to ensure an exceptional student experience.
 Using a wide variety of wrap-around support services, the Student Success Center fosters a campus culture of collaborative and engaged learners working in a rigorous academic and social environment.

 Located on the first floor of the library, a wide variety of support services and resources designed to enhance the RBC Student Experience is offered through the Student Success Center including academic advising, disability services, career and emotional counseling, and personal and professional development workshops.